-Notice that the best techniques for learning how to do more pull ups is simply adding more of them multiple times per week?
-Think about how many pull ups you could do if you were doing 50 pull ups in a workout, 3-4 times a week.
+Notice that the best technique for learning how to do more pull-ups is simply adding more of them multiple times per week.
+Think about how many pull-ups you could do if you were doing 50 pull-ups in a workout, 3-4 times a week.

 Advanced Types of Pull Ups

 In this section, I’ll go over some advanced pull-up techniques.
 You’ll need to be able to do at least 10 pull-ups before attempting some of these!

 Typewriters are advanced pull-ups.
 In a wide grip, palms facing away from you, pull your chin to your left hand, slide your chin to the right hand keeping it above the bar, and then lower back to the center.

 Repeat but in reverse this time, pulling your chin to your right hand, sliding it to the left, and then back down.

 Archers are similar to typewriters.
 Pull up so your chin is in line with one hand, and lock out the other arm straight.
 Your arms will make the shape of an archer drawing their bow.
 Then lower to the bottom and repeat to the other side.